 I learned to get over my fear of touching raw meat very quickly (with the help of a housemate).

-One dinner I made a lot throughout college is fajitas, whether it’s beef, chicken, or shrimp.
+One dinner I made a lot throughout college is easy steak fajitas.
+Sometimes chicken or shrimp.

 My secret weapon to making a quick and easy dinner is having a jar of Homemade Fajita Seasoning ready to go in my pantry.

 If you have basic spices in your pantry, you don’t need to run out and buy a packet.
 You can easily make this fajita seasoning recipe right now.

 Fajitas are a Tex-Mex dish of grilled meat (usually steak or chicken), bell peppers, and onions served in a tortilla.

 Fajita seasoning is the spice mix used to flavor the meat, as you can see with my chicken fajita salad.

 What is in fajita seasoning?

 Typically the ingredients for homemade fajita seasoning are:

 - Chili Powder – There will be a huge taste difference between dollar store chili powder and high quality chili powder.
 They also vary in spice level, so choose one you’re comfortable with.